dscripka/openWakeWord/docs/custom_verifier_models.md

 # Custom Verifier Models

 If the performance of a trained openWakeWord model is not sufficient in a production application, training a custom verifier model on a particular speaker or set of speakers can help significantly the performance of the system.
 A custom verifier model acts as a filter on top of the base openWakeWord model, determining whether a given activation was likely from a known target speaker.
-In particular, this can be a very effective way at reducing false activiations, as the model will be more focused on a the target speaker instead of attempting to activate for any speaker.
+In particular, this can be a very effective way at reducing false activations, as the model will be more focused on a the target speaker instead of attempting to activate for any speaker.

 There are trade-offs to this approach, however.
 In general, training a custom verifier model can be beneficial with two assumptions: